If the abundance of seedlings and gardening supplies at your local home improvement store is any indication, people love gardening.

 Firstly, you need a decent-sized patch of land that has agreeable soil and full sun, preferably near a water source.
 Plants need all of these things to grow heartily.

-You’ll need equipment, such as a plough and other, larger gardening machinery if you have an especially large garden or field (one great resource for gardening machinery is https://pomi.dk/en/).
+You’ll need equipment, such as a plough and other, larger agricultural machinery if you are lucky enough to have a lot of land for growing crops on.

 Do your research and even take the time to draw out a diagram to help you get started.
 Stick to a schedule of caring for your seedlings and plants, and follow the specific care guidelines for each crop.